Stewart Rhodes

-Elmer Stewart Rhodes III (born 1966) is a disbarred American lawyer and the founder of the Oath Keepers, an American far-right anti-government militia.
-In November 2022, he was convicted of seditious conspiracy and evidence tampering with regard to the January 6 United States Capitol attack.
+Elmer Stewart Rhodes III (born 1966) is an American former attorney and founder of the Oath Keepers, an American far-right anti-government militia.
+In November 2022, he was convicted of seditious conspiracy and evidence tampering related to his participation in the January 6 United States Capitol attack culminating at the main campus of the United States Capitol complex.
+On May 23, 2023, he was sentenced to 18 years in prison before having his sentence commuted to time served by President Donald Trump following his return to office on January 20, 2025.
+Rhodes was released from federal prison on January 21, 2025.

 Early life

-Elmer Stewart Rhodes III was born in Fresno, California in 1966.
-His father was a U.S. Marine and his mother worked on a farm.
-As an adult Rhodes wrote about his father abandoning his mother and him when he was three years old and that he grew up with his mother and her Mexican-American family.
-Rhodes has described himself as "mixed-race" and has "American-Indian" and Hispanic maternal ancestors.
+Elmer Stewart Rhodes III was born in 1966 in Fresno, California.
+His father was a U.S. Marine, and his mother worked on a farm.
+Rhodes wrote about his father abandoning his mother and him when he was three years old and that he grew up with his mother and her Mexican-American family.
+In a 2008 blog post, Rhodes described himself as "mixed-race" and said he had “American-Indian” and Hispanic maternal ancestors.
+From genealogy research, his maternal grandmother, Socorro Sandoval, was a first-generation American.
+Her parents Jacinto Sandoval and Refugia Parra came to Arizona separately from Mexico in the early 1910s.
+Jacinto came from Cuquío, Jalisco and Refugia came from Cuajimalpa, a borough of Mexico City.

 Education and career

 Rhodes attended high school in Las Vegas, then joined the U.S. Army and was honorably discharged after seven months, the result of a spinal injury sustained during airborne school.

 After attending community college, Rhodes switched to studying political science at the University of Nevada, Las Vegas, while parking cars to make money.
-In his first year he rejected well paid internships in favour of working at a conservative think tank.
 After graduating in 1998, he worked as a staffer for Republican Congressman Ron Paul.
+Rhodes volunteered for Paul's 2008 presidential campaign and later complained that political opponents of Paul linked Paul to hate groups and racists.

-In 2001, aged 36 years, Rhodes enrolled in Yale Law School, where he was noted as a defender of gun rights and for being well-intentioned with those with whom he had political differences.
+In 2001, at 35, Rhodes enrolled in Yale Law School.
 He became dissatisfied with what he perceived as eroding rights in the aftermath of the September 11 attacks.
-Rhodes taught a self-defense class, and his paper about enemy combatant's classification during the presidency of George W. Bush won an award in his final year at Yale.
+Rhodes taught a self-defense class, and his research paper about enemy combatants' classification during the presidency of George W. Bush won an award in his final year at Yale.
 He graduated in 2004.

 After graduating from Yale, Rhodes clerked for Michael D. Ryan, an associate justice at the Arizona Supreme Court.
-As a lawyer he worked in various western U.S. states.
+As a lawyer, he worked in various western U.S. states.

 On December 8, 2015, Rhodes was disbarred by the Montana Supreme Court for conduct violating the Montana Rules of Professional Conduct after refusing to respond to two bar grievances filed against him in the federal district court of Arizona.